 These interviews have been brought together in a series of films and a podcast, which we plan to release in stages over the coming weeks.
 We hope that these insights from artists will help others to reflect on this challenging year, and to act as inspiration for people to participate in other elements of the project, including an open art exhibition in the autumn.

-The remaining films will be posted on this page during May and June and shared across the Museum’s social media channels.
+The third and final films will be posted on this page in June and shared across the Museum’s social media channels.

 We are grateful to the artists above, who have supported this project by sharing their thoughts and experiences to help others across the artistic community.